Pelvis: Development

 Each side of the pelvis is formed as cartilage, which ossifies as three main bones which stay separate through childhood: ilium, ischium, pubis.
-At birth the whole of the hip joint (the acetabulum area and the top of the femur) is still made of cartilage (but there may be a small piece of bone in the great trochanter of the femur); this makes it difficult to detect congenital hip dislocation by X-raying.
+At birth the whole of the hip joint (the acetabulum area and the top of the femur) is still made of cartilage (but there may be a small piece of bone in the greater trochanter of the femur); this makes it difficult to detect congenital hip dislocation by X-raying.

 "In terms of comparative anatomy the human scapula represents two bones that have become fused together; the (dorsal) scapula proper and the (ventral) coracoid.
 The epiphyseal line across the glenoid cavity is the line of fusion.
 They are the counterparts of the ilium and ischium of the pelvic girdle."